Saberqadimi/manage-payment-and-orders/README.md

 ## Introduction

-This package was developed in collaboration with a Sadratek team member and AdvanceLearn.
+This package was developed in collaboration with a Sadratech team member and AdvanceLearn.
 This package aims to create and manage various aspects related to user orders and payments.
 It includes tracking the number of products and tagging all steps of the user's purchase order."
 This package is currently under active development and there are plans to add a shopping voucher module in the future, pending support and feasibility.